sinharrajesh/dbtools/README.md

 This will search for all 4 patterns in Google Plus and dump them in DDMM/gpost${dt}.csv file

 It will also create altmetrics updated data in altmetric/data/altmetricgplus[users|posts|full]$dt.csv files for that date

+Note that you will need to add config.py file with API_KEY=BlahBlah from google+ API console to make it work